hector-eag85/petu-triadic-structural-closure-atlas/README.md

 ---

+## Mathematical theory and strong predictions

+This repository now includes a formal mathematical companion to the empirical PETU atlas and a separated preregistration-oriented prediction document.

+* `theory/mathematical_theory/`: formal mathematical theory of triadic structural closure.
+* `theory/strong_predictions/`: strong predictions, null models, thresholds, falsification criteria and preregistration templates.

+These documents are theoretical and preregistration-oriented companions.
+They do not replace empirical validation and do not claim that PETU is already a completed universal law or a theory of everything.

 ## Overview

 PETU proposes and tests a candidate cross-domain empirical principle: in complex natural systems, coherent organization may be operationally represented through a triadic relation among support (H), structure (S), and linkage (L).
 The study evaluates whether these components jointly reconstruct system-level coherence, unity, and fragility across twelve natural domains.